 Some prisons may deny reading material they consider “dangerous” or pornographic, but must follow a procedure to ban books or magazines.
 Others may require prisoners to get books directly from the publishers.
 But prisons can censor information they believe will cause disorder and/or violence, or that could damage a prisoner’s chances of rehabilitation.

 But many prisoners’ rights are curtailed beyond the need for prison safety, limiting their access to family members, reading material and the religious practice of their choice.
-This can violate the prisoner’s First Amendment.
+This can violate the prisoner’s First Amendment and be considered prison abuse.

 The amendment that defines “cruel and unusual punishment” as well as the levying of “excessive fines” for prisoners.
 (More detail is available here.)
 This includes “unsanitary, dangerous or overly restrictive conditions.”
 While there have been some reforms, the unfortunate truth is that many prisoners are still subjected to multiple types of abuse, including physical and sexual assault, neglect, exploitation and excessive force.
 Women at the Denver Women’s Correctional Facility have also been subjected to repeated sexual harassment and assaults.